SAMIR897/rfetch/README.md

 - **⚡ Instant Startup**: heavily optimized Rust code.
 - **🎨 261+ Distro Logos**: Every single logo from Neofetch ported and embedded.
 - **� 28+ Info Fields**: Hardware, Software, Network, and more.
 - **� Single Binary**: No installation mess.
 Just download and run Single binary distribution.
-No bash, no python, no awk.
+No bashpython, or awk.
 - **🖥️ Cross-Platform**: First-class support for Linux,Windows,BSD and the classic macOS.
 - **⚡ Blazing Fast: Written in Rust for maximum performance (sub-5ms runtime).